dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 ### Impact of Variable Names and Arbitrary Constants

 For programs involving lists and `for` loops, variable names and constant values heavily influence how able a model is to complete these programs correctly.
-On the other hand, when programs only involve other rules (such as those involving `if`s and functions), variable names and constants  have negligible impact on the ability of the model to complete them correctly.
+On the other hand, when programs don't have for loops, but only involve other program constructs like `if` and `=`, variable names and constants have negligible impact on the ability of the model to complete them correctly.

 <div class="llm">
 <div class="robotdiv">